Castroeid/Smoke-radar-/README.md

 Smoke Radar is a mobile-first trend intelligence dashboard focused on meat-related video content.

-The project tracks and presents video momentum in a clean, signal-driven interface inspired by modern live-data products.
-It was built as an experimental product concept that combines content discovery, lightweight analytics, and a strong visual identity.
+It was built as a product experiment that turns niche video discovery into a live-feeling signal dashboard.
+Instead of presenting content as a simple media feed, Smoke Radar frames it as a momentum-driven intelligence product.

-## What the project does
+## What Smoke Radar does

-Smoke Radar is designed to surface meat-related content signals from YouTube and present them as a structured dashboard instead of a simple list of videos.
+Smoke Radar monitors meat-related content signals and presents them through a structured dashboard experience.

-The interface includes:
+The current product includes:
 - a central **Smoke Index**
-- a **Hot / Rising** content view
+- **Hot** and **Rising** content views
-- momentum-oriented video cards
+- top-performing video tracking
+- keyword clustering
 - top channel comparison
-- keyword clustering
+- momentum-oriented ranking
-- fallback handling for quota limits and unavailable live data
+- live, cached, and offline fallback modes

-## Product idea
+## Product concept

-The goal of Smoke Radar is not just to show videos, but to translate content activity into something that feels closer to a live intelligence product.

-Instead of treating the feed like a standard media page, the project frames video discovery through:
-- momentum
-- trend signals
-- visual hierarchy
-- fast mobile readability
+The main idea behind Smoke Radar is to treat meat content discovery as a signal problem, not just a browsing problem.

+The product explores what happens when food content, especially BBQ, brisket, steak, smoking, and related creators, is presented in the language of dashboards, movement, and trend intelligence.

-## Current state
+## Current modes

-This project is currently an MVP / prototype.

-It already includes:
-- a deployed frontend and backend
-- YouTube API integration
-- low-quota handling
-- cached / fallback modes
-- a responsive UI with a custom dashboard look

-At the same time, it is still intentionally lightweight and evolving.

-## Important note about live data

-Smoke Radar depends on the YouTube Data API, which has daily quota limits.
+Because the project depends on the YouTube Data API, it can operate in multiple modes:

-Because of that, the project currently supports different data states:
-- **Live** — fresh data fetched successfully
+- **Live** — fresh data fetched successfully from the API
-- **Cached** — previously saved results shown when live requests fail
+- **Cache** — previously saved data returned when live requests fail
-- **Offline Snapshot** — fallback content shown when no live data is available
+- **Seed / Offline Snapshot** — fallback sample data used when live access and cache are unavailable

-This makes the UI more stable and avoids a broken experience when API limits are reached.
+This makes the product more resilient and prevents a broken UI when API quota is exhausted.

-## Why this project exists

-Smoke Radar was built as a creative product experiment:
-- part content analytics concept
-- part dashboard design exercise
-- part branding / interface prototype

-It explores what a niche “trend radar” product could look like if it focused on a very specific vertical: meat, BBQ, smoking, steak, brisket, and related food creators.

 ## Tech stack

+- HTML
+- CSS
-- HTML / CSS / JavaScript
+- JavaScript
 - Node.js
 - Express
 - Chart.js